 When I started my weight loss at 440 pounds, I had no idea that I would hit my goal weight and still be left with packets of loose skin all over my body.
 I became the best father possible to my children, ran a triathlon, and deadlifted 400 pounds.
 I was strong and happy, but I had to live with this constant reminder of where I’d spent the first 31 years of my life.

 After discussing the opportunity with friends and family, I accepted the opportunity to have this last bit of the old me removed.
-After my initial phone consultation with Austin plastic surgeon Dr. Mahlon Kerr, I understood how much going through these surgeries would challenge me.
+After my initial phone consultation with Dr. Mahlon Kerr, I understood how much going through these surgeries would challenge me.
 I discussed it with several friends who had the surgeries on their own and felt completely prepared.
 But there was one way that my surgeries would be different:

 I would do all of this in front of a camera crew.
 How did that change the experience?